 The Oscar-nominated movie Boyhood (7)more on wiki received great acclaim for the daring risks taken by filming it over a 12 year period.
 I loved seeing the main character, Mason, come of age.
 But in spite of this element, I found it painful to watch a child growing up in a troubled household and couldn’t understand why people liked it so much (8)Bob Cesca presents a witty summary, “It’s Okay If You Didn’t Like ‘Boyhood’” that pretty much sums up all the other reasons I didn’t like it.

 In the opening scene we meet 6-year-old Mason some time after his mother Olivia has separated from his free-wheeling, irresponsible, sometime-musician father.
 Over time, his parents make some important life changes.
 She trains as a psychologist and makes a career for herself.
 He maintains a relationship with his kids and eventually remarries, although he feels constrained in life.
 Olivia’s 2nd and 3rd marriages are both to alcoholics.
-Step-dad #1 has outburts of rage and we (and the kids) come upon Olivia crying as she lies on the garage floor at one point, with the implication that she’s been knocked down by her husband.
+Step-dad #1 has outburts of rage and we (and the kids) come upon Olivia crying as she lies on the garage floor at one point, with the implication that she’s been physically assaulted and knocked down by her husband.
 In the end, Mason heads to college and Olivia is left with a feeling of terrible empty meaninglessness in her life.